isugifNF/GATK-flow/README.md

     --queueSize             Maximum jobs to submit to slurm [default:20] --account               HPC account name for slurm sbatch, atlas and ceres requires this --help

+NOTE: Genome name should not contain any periods before the ".fasta"
 ```

 </details>